AlfonsoG-dev/javaBuild/README.md

 - [x] use thread like operation to list files, directories, for now only define the thread and invoke itself in the same method, later include logic to use those methods in parallel with other tasks.
 - [x] Add option to create the config file.
 - [x] Add `config` definition to set the `compile` flags
+- [x] When adding dependency use `--include` to include or exclude the `.jar` file from the build process by placing it inside the `manifesto`
+- [x] Evaluate project generation using config file.

 # TODO's
 - [ ] add to the *--add* CLI command the aggregation of modules like the ones of *JavaFX* `issue #6`